The most important questions are the ones you ask yourself.

 1. What’s your style?

-I always encourage people to look through a photographer’s work before entertaining a conversation with them!
-It’s like a first date, honestly.
+It’s just like a first date.
 If you know you’re not interested, be respectful and don’t waste anyone’s time!
 If you don’t like their photos now, you won’t when you get your wedding gallery.
-It sounds cut-throat, but really it’s just kind.
-Look through their work and decide if you like it or not.
+I always encourage people to look through a photographer’s work before entertaining a conversation with them!

 Do they take on more of a director role, or are they hands off?
-Do they pose or let things unfold?
-Are they more photojournalistic or fine art?
-Determine what’s important to you regarding your wedding gallery.
+Do they pose or let things unfold organically?
+Are they more photojournalistic or fine art-inspired?
+Determine what’s important to you regarding your wedding gallery and what you want to feel when you look through your images.

 3. Do you offer engagement sessions?